BaconBoyGit/nostos/README.md

 Information regarding the tools and resources essential to the design and development of the project

 ### Developement Tools
-These development kits and tools were used to produce the project.
+These development kits and tools were used to devlop and/or run the project.
 Becoming familiar with their documentation may prove useful in future development.

 [Visual Studio Code](https://code.visualstudio.com)

 [React.js](https://reactjs.org)